honeylouluzon/Agentic-World/README.md

 - **Isolation** – Each agent runs independently, reducing risk of systemic failure.
 - **Replaceability** – An agent can be swapped with an updated version without disrupting the entire system.

-💡 **Interpretation Insight:**
-The **Agentic AI containers** embody the principle of “function as a service” but enhanced with autonomy, making them versatile building blocks for any role.

----

 #### 1.2.3 Agent Library (Centralized Knowledge & Registry)

 The **Agent Library** serves as the catalog and knowledge base for all available agents.
 It ensures discoverability, standardization, and governance of agent functions.